-Since the flying weather wasn’t good nearby, and I had nothing else to do (except going shopping with the ladies, hehe), I decided to go help my father in-law with the farming.
+Since the flying weather wasn’t good nearby, and I had nothing else to do, I decided to go help my father-in-law with the farming.
 He’s a garlic farmer.
 I was there right at the start of the season, so I helped him sow.
 We did about 75 acres that week.
 This requires pealing the garlic, loading the truck, the tractor, and going back and forth.
 Fun!

 This place is pretty cool, only about 40 minutes from home.